speculatrix/tvh_epg/README.md

 ### TBD

-* add a function to get the channel list
-* add a function to get the EPG data for a specific channel
+* analyse the EPG data for a specific channel
 * create a proper now/next view timeline
 * start to use /var/lib/tvh_epg for settings and caches etc
 * implement user definable settings
 * save a cache of channel information

 ### Done - in reverse order

+20180921
+* add a function to get the channel list
+* experiment with a function to get the EPG data for a specific channel

 20180920:
 * create a github repo and push some stuff in there